Tym154/ANNBoost/README.md

+Neural Network Library

 Welcome to Neural Network Library – a lightweight and efficient C++ library designed for optimization and ease of use.
 This library provides an intuitive API for building, training, and optimizing neural networks efficiently.

-!!!Warning!!!
+🚧 Warning: Under Development

-This library is under development, all features might not be working or are under development
+This library is currently in development.
+Some features may not be fully functional or are still being worked on.

-Here are things that should work:

-    all CORE functions
+✅ Features That Work

+Core Functions: All essential neural network operations are implemented.

+CUDA Trainer (Partial Support):

+Forward propagation runs on GPU.

-    cuda trainer, but only the forward propagation is working the backward propagation still runs on a single CPU thread.
+Backward propagation still runs on a single CPU thread.

+🚀 Work in Progress

-Developing GPU and CPU paralelization for forward and backward propagation now...
+GPU and CPU parallelization for both forward and backward propagation.

+🤝 Contributions

 Contributions are welcome!
+Feel free to submit issues, pull requests, or feature suggestions.

+📬 Contact

-For any questions or suggestions, feel free to reach out!
+For any questions or suggestions, feel free to reach out:

-📧 Email: k.tym.elsnic@gmail.com📌
+📧 Email: k.tym.elsnic@gmail.com

-GitHub: Tym154
+📌 GitHub: Tym154